Devonport, Plymouth: Devonport

 By 1811 the population of Plymouth Dock was just over 30,000 and the residents resented the fact that its name made it sound like an adjunct of Plymouth.
 In 1823 a petition to King George IV requested the town should be renamed, and suggested "Devonport".
-The king agreed, and to celebrate, the town built Devonport Column next to the recently completed guildhall; both were designed by John Foulston.
+The king agreed to the change of name, which took effect on 1 January 1824.
+To celebrate, the town built Devonport Column next to the recently completed guildhall; both were designed by John Foulston.
 Devonport was first incorporated as a municipal borough in 1837 under the Municipal Corporations Act 1835.
+The 1841 census gives the population as 33,830 inhabitants.

-In July, 1849, the first outbreaks in what became a cholera epidemic arose on Union Street which connected Plymouth to Devonport, and were initially attributed to blockage of several house drains during construction of a new Millbay railway station.
+In July 1849, the first outbreaks in what became a cholera epidemic arose on Union Street which connected Plymouth to Devonport, and were initially attributed to blockage of several house drains during construction of a new Millbay railway station.
 Devonport became a county borough under the Local Government Act 1888.
+In 1914 the county borough of Devonport was abolished, when it and the neighbouring urban district of East Stonehouse were absorbed into the county borough of Plymouth.
+On 1 April 1974 the parish was abolished and merged with Plymouth.
+At the 1951 census (of of the last before the abolition of the parish), Devonport had a population of 72,738.

 Dockyard defences

 In the mid-eighteenth century a defensive earthwork was constructed around the town and dockyard.
 Within these dockyard 'lines', six square barracks were built between in 1758–63 to accommodate the garrison of troops required to man the defences.
 A series of redoubts were also constructed, forward of the lines, in the 1770s, including that at Mount Pleasant (of which there are substantial remains).
 In the early nineteenth century, the dockyard lines were strengthened with stone ramparts and armed with guns, and the adjacent ditches were deepened.
 These defences became largely redundant with the building of a series of Palmerston Forts around Plymouth in the second half of the nineteenth century.
 Much of the open land forming the glacis beyond the lines became Devonport Park in the late 1850s.
-Three of the six small barracks were replaced in 1854-6 by the sizeable Raglan Infantry Barracks, designed by Captain Francis Fowke (who later designed the Albert Hall); today only its gatehouse remains (and that in a derelict state), the rest having been demolished in the 1970s.
+Three of the six small barracks were replaced in 1854–6 by the sizeable Raglan Infantry Barracks, designed by Captain Francis Fowke (who later designed the Albert Hall); today only its gatehouse remains (and that in a derelict state), the rest having been demolished in the 1970s.